-Following the completion of application for enrolment through the School Registrar, all inquiries regarding early entry will be directed to the Head of Junior School, via the Junior School Office.
+Following the completion of application for enrolment through the School Registrar, all inquiries regarding early entry will be directed to the Head of Junior School, via Junior School Reception.

 Age

 The age of the early entrant will be verified as being within six months of the standard entry age for the grade for which entry is sought.
 An original birth certificate or passport will be sighted.